Common Attack Pattern Enumeration and Classification

 A Community Resource for Identifying and Understanding Attacks

-An attacker overrides or adds HTTP GET/POST parameters by injecting query string delimiters.
+An adversary adds duplicate HTTP GET/POST parameters by injecting query string delimiters.
 Via HPP it may be possible to override existing hardcoded HTTP parameters, modify the application behaviors, access and, potentially exploit, uncontrollable variables, and bypass input validation checkpoints and WAF rules.

 More information is available — Please select a different filter.